Customize application errors with Programmatic Log Errors

 Configuring a Custom Error

-To configure custom types of errors, use one of the two options listed below:
+To configure custom types of errors, use one of the three options listed below:

 import lumigo_tracer